pyjamabrah/pyjamabrah/content/products/c-language/index.md

   link: "https://pyjamabrah.com/posts/abstractions/c.png"
   bundle:
     - course: "C Language"
-      subtitle: "For 5 Years and up!"
+      subtitle: "Insights YOU should know but DON'T!!"
-      description: "Foundation course on C programming with a hands on journey from Machine code to Design using C."
+      description: "Foundation course on C programming with a hands on journey from Machine code to Design using C. Focused on exposing the system level mechanics that will enable you to reason clearly about the code you right and be confident about how the system will behave as a result.
+The course takes a deliberate approach - starting with the models of systems, exploring instruction set architecture, assembly code, toolchain utilities, and finally make a case for the C language."
       bestSeller: "true"
-      rating: 4.8
+      rating: 1
-      ratingCount: 3
+      ratingCount: 1
-      studentsCount: 3
+      studentsCount: 1
       creators:
         - name: "Piyush Tulsidas Itankar"
-          designation: "Senior Embedded Engineer, Google"
+          designation: "Senior Embedded Engineer (L5), Google"
           contactLink: "https://www.linkedin.com/in/streetdogg/"
           photo: "https://avatars.githubusercontent.com/u/2120983?v=4"
           bio: "Electrical Engineer by Education, went on to pursuing masters in Embedded Systems.
 Has worked at Intel on Navigation Firmware, Bluetooth Driver and RF validation software.
 Currently working as a Embedded Software Engineer at Google.
 Has been involved with Firmware development for the Power Management Sub-system on the Tensor SoCs (Pixel Phones) and Pixel Watch System software."
       lastUpdated: "1/1/2025"
       language: "English"
-      lessons: 12
+      lessons: 13
-      length: "1 Hours 4 mins"
+      length: "3 Hours 52 mins"
       files: 2
       quizzes: 0
       certificate: true